thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

  * If several parameters are needed, these will be separated by commas like `@{/order/process(execId=${execId},execType='FAST')}`
  * Variable templates are also allowed in URL paths, like `@{/order/{orderId}/details(orderId=${orderId})}`
- * Relative URLs starting with `/` (like `/order/details`) will be automatically prefixed the application context name.
+ * Relative URLs starting with `/` (like `/order/details`) will be automatically prefixed by the application context name.
  * If cookies are not enabled or this is not yet known, a `";jsessionid=..."` suffix might be added to relative URLs so that session is preserved.
 This is called _URL Rewriting_, and Thymeleaf allows you to plug in your own rewriting filters by using the `response.encodeURL(...)`